 Allie Miller – Executive Director

 Allie became Executive Director of The Starting Point November 2015 and considers it an honor and privilege to serve in that role.
-Allie is a Licensed Marriage and Family Therapist who has seen clients at The Starting Point since 2002.
+He is a Licensed Marriage and Family Therapist who has seen clients at The Starting Point since 2002.
 He also has a significant background in business.
 He first became acquainted with The Starting Point back in 1995 when he joined Vince DiPasquale’s men’s group.
 He is well aware of the importance that The Starting Point plays in people’s lives to heal, change, and grow and wishes to see The Starting Point continue long into the future.
-(See also his clinical listing below.)
+(Allie’s clinical listing is displayed as a separate entry below.)

 Vincent Austin-Cole – M.S.W., L.C.S.W.

 Vincent has worked with and advocated for individuals with issues ranging from addiction to mental health challenges.
 For the past 14 years, he has taught people how to use healthy coping skills in order to alleviate intense emotional discomfort.
 He uses proven treatment techniques that are based in CBT, DBT, Client-Centered, and Family Systems therapies.
 Besides working with those who are having difficulty navigating life’s many stressors, Vincent also has extensive experience helping those who are gay, lesbian, bisexual, transgendered & questioning (dealing with “coming out” issues).
 Vincent is available to work individually (15 years and older), as well as couples and families.
 His priority is helping with the process of Paving Pathways to Peacefulness, to cultivate a more hopeful future.